Learn the tools of the trade

 Cole STEM building, room 317.

-This lab is equipped with thermal and standard cameras as well as work spaces and equipment for making geometric measurements and polarimetric measurements for light reflected from materials..
+The Remote Sensing Lab allows for research related to polarimetry in remote sensing as well as photogrammetry, including studies involving digital photography, geometric modeling and 3D reconstruction of objects.
+The lab is equipped with thermal and standard cameras as well as work spaces and equipment for making geometric measurements and polarimetric measurements for light reflected from materials.

 For more information, contact Dr. James Adams.